OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 Fork the project

-Forks make it easier to adapt the model, test curriculum changes, and send improvements back through pull requests.
+Forks make it easier to adapt the bot, test runtime changes, add skills, and send improvements back through pull requests.

 Fork on GitHub